Permaculture and potager gardens combined together create a wonderful garden design.

 This is one way you can increase yield by interplanting and underplanting around other plants.
 You can also create mini plant guilds to increase biodiversity.
 Grow kale, nasturtiums, onions, lettuce, calendula and carrots for example together.
 Another plant guild common with permaculture is the 3 sisters guild (picture below).

 Another example is tomato companion planting, you might grow tall tomato plants and interplant with onions and underplant with calendula, marigolds and basil.
-By mixing plants, herbs, flowers and veggies you can create not only a visually appealing garden, but also help to deter pests or attract good bugs to eat the bad ones with organic pest control.
+By mixing plants, herbs, flowers like azaleas, and vegetables you can create not only a visually appealing garden, but also help to deter pests or attract good bugs to eat the bad ones with organic pest control.

 Plants that support pollinators like honeybees, wild bumblebees and butterflies are important to consider and plant for.
 Each like different flowers, but in general, flowers that produce the most nectar are favorable.
 Many cottage gardens or potagers can sometimes include flowers that don’t produce a lot of nectar.
 Consider adding flowers and color to your garden but using flowers that wild pollinators love.